-The company continues to maintain a stable and strong financial position as its current cash on hand now is equivalent to or more than the debt obligations of the entire Group.
-The Group has divested of several non-core assets during the past year which have continued to free up more cash for the Group and have also resulted in reducing the overall Group debt levels.
+The company continues to maintain a stable and strong financial position as its current cash on hand is now far more than the debt obligations of the entire Group.
+The Group has divested of several non-core assets during the past year which have continued to free up more free cash for the Group and have also resulted in reducing the overall Group debt levels.
 The Group also continues to restructure its companies in order to optimizes its operations which may require further cash injections but these are expected to be minimal at best.

-Unfortunately, as management expected the negative effects of the COVID-19 Corona Virus have had a visible impact on the Group's income and final results for the year and we expect this to continue into 2021.
-As mentioned, certain tenants have received free months during 2020 whilst others were given discounts along with lease extensions where this was feasible and we expect a similar situation to occur during most of 2021.
-As a result of this the Group has lost some income during the past year which is clearly visible within its year end results, but these effects do not impact the Group as an ongoing concern as it continues to be profitable and cashflow positive.
-It is expected that there will be continued losses of tenants due to the long term adverse effects of the pandemic (reduced tourism and spending and increased unemployment as examples); along with discounts which may once again have to be given in order to assist tenants in overcoming the current crisis while ensuring that vacancy rates do not become rampant.
+Unfortunately, as management expected the negative effects of the COVID-19 Corona Virus still continue to have a visible impact on the Group's income and final results for the year and we expect this to also continue into 2022 as it did 2021 albeit with a smaller impact than before.
+As mentioned, certain tenants have received free months during 2021 as in 2020 whilst others were given discounts along with lease extensions where this was feasible and we expect a similar situation to occur during some of 2022 but again to a lesser degree as tenants grow accustomed to the world with Covid in it.
+As a result of this the Group has lost some income also during the past year which is clearly visible within its year end results, but these effects do not impact the Group as an going concern as it continues to be profitable and cashflow positive and the effects of which diminish from year to year.
+It is expected that we may still lose some more tenants in 2022 due to the long-term adverse effects of the pandemic (reduced tourism and spending and increased unemployment as examples) however less than in previous years; along with discounts which may once again have to be given in order to assist tenants in overcoming the current crisis while ensuring that vacancy rates do not become rampant.
 This situation is most problematic in the Group's Hungarian portfolio while the tenants in Holland seem more resilient at the moment.
-The effects of the newly enacted lockdowns in Hungary continue to pose a risk for the Groups local assets but as these seem limited in time and scope we expect only minimal negative consequences from this situation for the Group.

-At this moment although there are now several vaccines available there still does not seem to be an exact end date in sight when this situation will be over and as such the Group and management will continue to be extremely prudent and cautious in future investments and with its growth expectations.
-The Group has successfully overcome the first and second waves of the pandemic in certain markets by making investments into technology and changes in staffing however we already foresee the oncoming third wave and further shutdowns are already a reality which will have some financial impact on some of the Groups companies.
+Due to the vaccine drive by the EU and most governments around the world vaccination rates continue to grow and are quite high already however risks remain as variants such as the Omicron continue to pose unforeseen issues on the basis of which management will continue to be extremely prudent and cautious in future investments and with its growth expectations.
+The Group has successfully overcome the first couple of years of the pandemic by making necessary investments into technology and changes in staffing; however, we will continue to be vigilant and invest further into our technological preparedness in case of future shutdowns which may impact some of the Groups companies.

 As the long-term effects of this virus are still unknown from an economic standpoint, we still expect medium to long term consumer habit trends to change which may have an impact on some of the property assets which the Group owns.
-Based on these facts we continue to maintain the expectation that non-payment by tenants and tenant defaults will continue to be an issue for the Group in 2021.
+Based on these facts we continue to maintain the expectation that non-payment by tenants and tenant defaults may also be an issue for the Group in 2022.